-When you meditate the Eastern way, they tell you to empty your mind.
+When you meditate the Eastern way, they tell you to chant and empty your mind.
 The reason, they say, is that it relaxes your body and calms your mind.

 I realize what I am about to ask is controversial and you’ll likely be uncomfortable in considering it:

-Could emptying your mind in this way open you up to demonic influence?
+Could emptying your mind open you up to demonic influence?

 I think it can.

-In the story of the Unclean Spirit that Jesus told (see Matthew 12:43-45), He talked about an unclean spirit being cast out of a man, but deciding to return.
+In the story of the Unclean Spirit (see Matthew 12:43-45), Jesus talked about an unclean spirit being cast out of a man, but deciding to return.

 When the unclean spirit returned, he found the house empty, swept, and put in order.